Skip to content

 Estimating how long a project will take is tricky and although this post doesn’t provide any magic formulas it does provide good solid advice.

-As well as considering the obvious deliverables Alyssa also recommends time for , reviewing work, debugging and client turn around.
+As well as considering the obvious deliverables Alyssa also recommends time for project management, reviewing work, debugging and client turn around.
 Finally, she recommends adding a buffer for the unexpected.

 Of course, she doesn’t discuss how all of this time translates into your final price.
 How much you charge is a matter of conjecture.
 However, in a second post she does explore a related subject – How To Raise Your Rates.